wdrbork/calculator/README.md

-# calculator
+# Calculator
 This website contains most of the basic functions present in a calculator.
-More functions, including the ability to use floating point values and keyboard inputs, will be added down the line.
+It can do basic operations (addition, subtraction, multiplication, and division) and take in keyboard inputs.